M-Pixel/dagger/sdk/dotnet/Thunk/ReadMe.md

 As per the Dagger Module specification, it either submits a description of the assembly, or invokes a specified function from that assembly (in its own process space), depending on the details of that contextual state.

+## Regarding `dagger.json`

+Thunk is not a Dagger module.
+If it was, it would be a chicken-egg paradox.
+The reason that there is a `dagger.json` file here is so that SDK developers can easily populate the project with a `Generated` client library, using `dagger develop -m Thunk`.

 ## Introspection

 All functions, fields, and gettable properties that are both public and static are mapped to a no-parameter Dagger object named after the module.
 If the assembly also contains a non-static type with the same name as the module, the Dagger object that they are mapped to will have a "Static" suffix.